Applications for Textiles

 • Selvol Polyvinyl Alcohol 325.
 Manufacturers can use this grade with starch for preparing fabrics containing 100% cotton yarns.
 It’s the preferable product for ground and pile warps and toweling.

 • Selvol Polyvinyl Alcohol 425.
 This grade offers a balance of properties between fully and partially hydrolyzed grades.
-It improves adhesion to polyester and other synthetic fibers better than Selvol Polyvinyl Alcohol 325.
+It improves adhesion to polyester and other synthetic fibers better than Selvol PVOH 325.

 • Selvol Polyvinyl Alcohol 418.
 This grade is stronger than CMC and acrylic binders, with outstanding adhesion to both natural and synthetic fibers.
 Manufacturers can easily remove it with hot water during the desizing process.